 What Sweeteners Work Best In This Sugar-Free Fudge Recipe?

-For this recipe to remain soft and creamy, you will need to use granular allulose or bocca sweet.
-Both sweeteners will not crystalize or impart a weird aftertaste to the recipe.
+For this fudge to remain soft and creamy, you will need to use granular allulose or bocca sweet.
+Both sweeteners will not crystallize or impart a weird aftertaste to the recipe.

-Erythritol and monk fruit will work in this recipe as well, but since the sweetener is super concentrated (after all, fudge IS sweet), you will get a pretty big aftertaste of both sweeteners.
+I don’t recommend using any other granulated sweetener for this recipe.
+Erythritol and monk fruit might work, but since the sweetener is super concentrated (after all, fudge IS sweet), you will get a pretty big aftertaste of both sweeteners.
 I don’t recommend them in this recipe, but you can try them.
 Erythritol will grain up when the fudge is cold, and you will lose that super creamy softness that the allulose provides.

-Stevia is not recommended in this recipe, nor any liquid sweeteners.
+I do not recommend Stevia in this recipe, nor any liquid sweeteners.

 Answers about Sweeteners, Low Carb Baking Tips, and General FAQ